evoheal/EPID-700/README.md

 At the time of writing, **August 30, 2023**, the current objective is:
 * 5 min. class presentations **7-9PM EST Wednesday, 9/6**

-Students unable

-Please fill out your availability [here](https://www.when2meet.com/?21042517-Mn4cL)<br/>

-Note that this is a group event and it is best to maximize the time available between 1-1 meetings and the class presentation.
+Students unable to join this group session must record their presentations and share with the class over email.
+Recorded presentations are due at the start of the group session.<br/>

+These brief presentations are designed to introduce each research project to the class to motivate feedback which will help to shape the goals for the remainder of the semester.

 ## Next Objective
+At the time of writing, **August 30, 2023**, the next objective is:
+* Finalized research objectives **9/13**

+Detailed requirements for this objective will be posted in the next several days.

 ## Frequently Asked Questions
 * Will our project be related to our fieldwork or is it up to us what topic we pick?
-*

 This course is structured to be a continuation of your fieldwork; however, any topic which may be developed into a citable reference by the end of the semester will be supported.